vitaly-t/pg-promise/README.md

 /*
     multi-line comments
 */
-SELECT * FROM Users WHERE Id = ${id} -- single-line comments
+SELECT * FROM Users WHERE id = ${id} -- single-line comments
 ```

 Every query method of the library recognizes type `QueryFile` as a query provider.

+The file provider itself never throws any error, leaving it to the query method to
+report it in a generic way.

+One of the most useful features implemented by class `QueryFile` is its `debug` mode.
 When `debug` mode is set, any query request will check if the file has changed since
 it was last read, and if so - it will be read afresh.
+This way you can write sql
+queries and see immediate updates without having to restart your application.

-For detailed documentation see [QueryFile API](queryFile.md).
+For detailed documentation see [QueryFile API](./queryFile.md).

 ## Connections